shapelets/shapelets-compute/doc/user/tutorial_kshape.rst

 array([[14,  1],
        [ 0, 13]])

-As you can see, the results using k-Shape are quite satisfactory, specially considering how small is the training set and how subtle the differences are between the two classes.
+As you can see, the results using k-Shape are quite satisfactory, specially considering how small the training set is and how subtle the differences between the two classes are.

 References
 ----------
 ..
 [1] | **k-Shape: Efficient and Accurate Clustering of Time Series.**